ruuda/hoff/readme.md

 In a regular Hoff workflow, this may happen if the following conditions are
 met: a PR contains a single commit; it can be fastforwarded on top of master;
 and the `@hoffbot merge` comment happens early enough so that builds are parallel.
-This should happen unfrequently enough for it not to be a nuisance.
+This should happen infrequently enough for it not to be a nuisance.

 When the PR has multiple commits, this should not happen as Hoff will create a unique merge commit.
 Unless of course one manually duplicates the Hoff testing